Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 # Gen AI Node

-The Gen AI Node is a key component in GALE's Agent Flow that lets you leverage LLMs for specific use cases.
-The node processes inputs and generates responses, which can be integrated into larger workflows within the Agent Flow.
+The Gen AI node is a key component in GALE's agent flow that lets you leverage LLMs for specific use cases.
+The node processes inputs and generates responses, which can be integrated into larger workflows within the agent flow.

 ## Add and Configure a Gen AI Node